phamvettung/uninterruptible-power-supply/README.md

 </div>

-# V. HIDDEN MARKOV MODEL AND FORECAST SERVICE
+# V. HIDDEN MARKOV MODEL AND ELECTRICITY USAGE FORECASTING SERVICE

 <h3>1.
 Hidden Markov Model</h3>
 <p>The Markov Model is a probabilistic model used to decrible the state of a system, where the future states depend only on the present, not on the past.
 Consider